 In fact in their widely-cited 2007 article, Hattie & Timperley described feedback as ‘one of the most powerful influences on learning.’
 Of course this influence can be either positive and negative if poorly delivered, so this blog post will highlight how language educators can deliver constructive and positive feedback that engages and inspires their learners.
 It will focus on delivering feedback relating to students’ use of language but feedback can also address student behaviour, effort etc. We hope you find it useful!

-Why is providing feedback for students important?
+Why is providing feedback for language learners important?

 Feedback is of vital importance in helping students to develop their language skills.
 It can be provided by an educator or another student to help learners understand how well they are using the target language.
 It can provide a general indication of ability relating to key skills (listening, reading, speaking and writing) or to specifically identify areas that need further work (e.g grammar and pronunciation).